hiscoder-com/bible-verse-image/src/components/Canvas/CanvasFigure.md

 ##### Drawing lines with gradients

-To draw a line with a linear gradient fill, you need to redefine the `lineColor` property property as an array with the following parameters:
+To draw a line with a linear gradient fill, you need to redefine the `lineColor` property as an array with the following parameters:

 - `x1, y1, x2, y2` (_object property_, default: equal to the coordinates of the line): The start and end points of the gradient line.